UniMath/agda-unimath/src/species/dirichlet-products-species-of-types-in-subuniverses.lagda.md

-# Dirichlet products of species of subuniverse
+# Dirichlet products of species of types in subuniverses

 ```agda
 module species.dirichlet-products-species-of-types-in-subuniverses where